 Analysis of Recent National Trends in Medicaid and CHIP Enrollment

-Medicaid enrollment was declining prior to the pandemic.
-Following the implementation of the Affordable Care Act (ACA) Medicaid expansion to low-income adults in 2014, there were large increases in Medicaid and CHIP enrollment across states that followed steady growth in coverage of children over the past decade.
+Medicaid/CHIP enrollment increased following the implementation of the Affordable Care Act (ACA) but was declining in the two years prior to the pandemic.
+Following the implementation of the ACA Medicaid expansion to low-income adults in 2014, there were large increases in Medicaid and CHIP enrollment across states that followed steady growth in coverage of children over the past decade.
 These increases reflected enrollment among newly eligible adults in states that implemented the expansion as well as enrollment among previously eligible adults and children due to enhanced outreach and enrollment efforts and updated enrollment procedures tied to the ACA.
 This trend began reversing when enrollment started to decline in 2018 and continued to decline in 2019.
-Total enrollment fell from 73.4 million in December 2017 to 71.1 million in December 2019, a decline of 2.3 million people or 3.1 percent.
-Month to month enrollment declines slowed, but continued until March 2020.
-The declines in enrollment, in part, reflected a robust economy, but experiences in some states suggested that they may have also reflected enrollment losses among people who were still eligible for coverage due challenges completing enrollment or renewal processes.
+Total enrollment fell from 73.3 million in December 2017 to 71.0 million in December 2019, a decline of 2.3 million people or 3.1%.
+Month-to-month enrollment declines slowed but continued until February 2020.
+The declines in enrollment, in part, reflected a robust economy, but experiences in some states suggested that they may have also reflected enrollment losses among people who were still eligible for coverage due to challenges completing enrollment or renewal processes.